10 Tips for Keeping a Toddler Busy & Happy on a Plane.

 It’s always a great idea to carry reading books (new ones as well as old favourites), colouring books and crayons, as well as an ipod with their favourite songs and stories to listen to.

-If you can carry a portable DVD player they are usually a big hit with toddlers.
-If you bring your own DVD player and your child’s favourite DVDs then you will have full control over the content and also the timing of their video entertainment which is good for maintaining a healthy balance about how much they watch.
-Another alternative might be to play their DVDs on your laptop.
+If you can carry a portable tablet as they are usually a big hit with toddlers.
+If you bring your own tablet loaded with your child’s favourite shows then you will have full control over the content and also the timing of their video entertainment which is good for maintaining a healthy balance about how much they watch.

 10. Games to play